r-hub/crandb/README.md

 The CRAN database provides an API for programatically accessing all meta-data of CRAN R packages.
-This API can be used for various purposes, here are three examples I am woking on right now: \* Writing a package manager for R. The package manager can use the CRAN DB API to query dependencies, or other meta data. \* Building a search engine for CRAN packages.
-The DB itself does not provide a search API, but it can be (easily) mirrored in a search engine. \* Creating an RSS feed for the new, updated or archived packages on CRAN.
+This API can be used for various purposes, here are three examples I am working on right now:

+  - Writing a package manager for R. The package manager can use the CRAN DB API to query dependencies, or other meta data.
+  - Building a search engine for CRAN packages.
+The DB itself does not provide a search API, but it can be (easily) mirrored in a search engine.
+  - Creating an RSS feed for the new, updated or archived packages on CRAN.

 **Note that `crandb` is *NOT* an official CRAN project, and is not supported by CRAN.**